Wall Drug

 Wall Drug Store, often called simply Wall Drug, is a roadside attraction and tourist stop located in the town of Wall, South Dakota, adjacent to Badlands National Park.
 Wall Drug consists of a collection of cowboy-themed stores, including a drug store, gift shop, several restaurants, and various other stores, as well as an art gallery and an 80-foot (24 m) brontosaurus sculpture.

 Unlike a traditional shopping mall, all the stores at Wall Drug operate under a single entity rather than being run individually.
-The New York Times has described Wall Drug as "a sprawling tourist attraction of international renown [that] draws some two million annual visitors to a remote town."
+The New York Times has described Wall Drug as "a sprawling tourist attraction of international renown [that] draws some two million annual visitors to a remote town".

 History

-The small town drugstore made its first step towards fame when it was purchased by Ted Hustead in 1931.
+The small-town drugstore made its first step towards fame when it was purchased by Ted Hustead in 1931.
 Hustead was a Nebraska native and pharmacist who was looking for a small town with a Catholic church in which to establish his business.
 He bought Wall Drug, located in a 231-person town in what he referred to as "the middle of nowhere," and strove to make a living.
-Business was very slow until his wife, Dorothy, thought of advertising free ice water to parched travelers heading to the newly opened Mount Rushmore monument 60 mi to the west.
+Business was very slow until his wife, Dorothy, thought of advertising free ice water to thirsty travelers heading to the newly opened Mount Rushmore monument 60 mi to the west.
 From that time on, business was brisk.